ArduPilot/ardupilot_wiki/plane/source/docs/tuning-quickstart.rst

 Mission Planner configuration screens
 =====================================

 .. note:: this section applies only to firmware versions prior to 4.1.
 This section will be updated in the future for 4.1 and later releases.
-You can configure the new parameters (See :ref:`Manual Roll, Pitch and Yaw Controller Tuning Guide <new-roll-pitch-controller-tuning>`) directly in the Mission Planner CONFIG->Full Parameter List tab.
+You can configure the new parameters (See :ref:`Manual Roll, Pitch and Yaw Controller Tuning Guide <new-roll-and-pitch-tuning>`) directly in the Mission Planner CONFIG->Full Parameter List tab.

 The *Mission Planner* provides access to all configuration and tuning parameters through the CONFIG/TUNING section.
 The column on the left